 Now, we show that our results are consistent with the general symmetry requirements.
-Since, we are calculating the second-order nonlinear thermal response, we should first consider the space inversion symmetry.
-A general symmetry analysis of $J_a=\kappa_{abc}\nabla_b T \nabla_c T$ shows that the second-order responses ($\kappa_{abc}$) should vanish in the presence of inversion symmetry.
-To our satisfaction, we find that the derived expressions are consistent with this.
-In the presence of space inversion symmetry, the energy dispersion, Berry connection, Berry curvature, and the group velocity satisfy the relations $\e(\kb) = \e(-\kb),~ \m{R}^a_{np}(\kb) = -\m{R}^a_{np}(-\kb),~\Omega^{ab}_{np}(\kb) = \Omega^{ab}_{np}(-\kb)~ {\rm and }~ v^n_a (\kb) = -v^n_a(-\kb) $.
+Since we are calculating the second-order NL thermal response, we should first consider the space inversion symmetry (or parity symmetry).
+A general symmetry analysis of $J_a=-\kappa_{abc}\nabla_b T \nabla_c T$ shows that the second-order responses ($\kappa_{abc}$) should vanish in the presence of parity symmetry.
+To our satisfaction, we find that the derived expressions are consistent with this symmetry restriction.
+In the presence of parity symmetry, the energy dispersion, Berry connection, Berry curvature, and the group velocity satisfy the relations $\e(\kb) = \e(-\kb),~ \m{R}^a_{np}(\kb) = -\m{R}^a_{np}(-\kb),~\Omega^{ab}_{np}(\kb) = \Omega^{ab}_{np}(-\kb)~ {\rm and }~ v^n_a (\kb) = -v^n_a(-\kb) $, respectively.
 Using these relations in the calculated thermal current, we find that all the components of the NL thermal current vanish over Brillouin zone (BZ) integration under $\m{P}$-symmetry.